yogeshjadhav7/affinity-core/README.md

 ---
 1. The input file is parsed and the data fetched is validated.
 2. The data flows in processing module from validation module.
 Here, following steps are performed to process the raw data.
     - Building the **PPMI matrix** from the sparse data.
+Though PPMI matrix also is sparse in nature, each entity (row) can be viewed as a vector with coefficients denoting the importance of that entity with that term.
-    - Building the **Angular-Difference** matrix from the PPMI matrix.
+    - Building the **Angular-Difference** aka Distance matrix from the vector space resprensentation of PPMI matrix.
+This process builds a dense E * E matrix (E here is entity) from sparse E * T (T here is Term) by computing the angular difference of each entity (vector) with all other entities.
-    - Building the **Distance Matrix** from Angular-Difference matrix converting sparse data matrix to dense matrix.
-    - Finally, building of **MDS Matrix** from the dense Distance Matrix.
+    - Building the **MDS Matrix** from a dense Angular-Difference matrix by specifying the dimensions to be used in the process.
+This method serve as dimensionality reduction process and brings into the equation the tradeoff between considering only high level features and considering more specific low level features which introduces noise in the calculation.
 3. MDS matrix is used to perform Affinity calculation which relate each entity-term pair with an affinity score.
 4. The decision boundary of linear SVM computed for each term to separate entities is used in calculation of bonding scores between the terms.
 More on the output files below.